alpinelinux/dmvpn-tools/README.md

 (`ip6tables`) is set up by `setup-dmvpn` only if IPv6 addresses are defined for the VPN. (`setup-firewall` sets it up if IPv6 is enabled in the kernel.)

-Due to an unresolved issue, you may have to reboot the host if VPN tunnels are not established within a reasonable time.

 ## Setting Up a Site VPNc (Spoke)

 Install the `dmvpn` package on the host to be configured as a DMVPN spoke.
 It